All Episodes

 I haven't asked for Stevens' resignation.

-I've asked for the resignation of all the U.S. attorneys as a part of an orderly transfer to a new administration so that the new administration can choose its U.S. attorneys, which it re thinks is absolutely integral to the Department of Justice and based on what we think the qualifications for U.S. attorneys should be.
+I've asked for the resignation of all the U.S. attorneys as part of an orderly transfer to a new administration so that the new administration can choose its U.S. attorneys, which it thinks is absolutely integral to the Department of Justice and based on what we think the qualifications for U.S. attorneys should be.

-Wait, wait, you're getting rid of Jay Stevens because of uh Rustin Kelly.
+Yeah, so she was asking, wait, wait, getting rid of Jay Stevens because of Rostin County.

 Oh, no, no, no.